Pei-Xu/pei-xu.github.io/_pages/contextvae.md

 </p>

-In _IEEE Robotics and Automation Letters_
+In _IEEE Robotics and Automation Letters_.<br />
+Also in _IEEE International Conference on Robotics and Automation_, 2024.

 <div class="m10"></div>
 <div class="teaser">